BoussetaR/Project2/README.md

 - `dico_preprocess.txt`: Contains the dictionnary that we will use to correct the mistakes in the preprocessing
 - `building_features.py`: Contains the function which build the feature matrix
 - `models.py`: Contains the details of the both models and create the pickled_features
-- `pickled_features`: This folder contains the pickled files of the two models for both the train and test set
+- `pickled_features`: This folder contains the pickled files of the two models for both the train and test set.
+It corresponds to the arrays of probabilities for each model.
+They will be used to run the final model with XGBoost.
 - `run.py`: Load the pickled models and fits the obtained results with XGBoost and finaly Creates the csv file for submission

 ## Running the code